Search

 Changing service provider

-When changing the service provider, you must send SI messages with the type CHANGE from the current service provider.
-In these messages, specify the new service provider.
-This ensures that all existing consumer agreements (RI messages) are automatically transferred to the new provider, without any action required from consumers.
-Important: It may take a few banking days for the SI messages to reach and be validated by all banks.
-During this time, error messages may still arrive.
-Therefore, do not close the old connection immediately! wait at least five banking days after sending the SI messages.
+It may take a few banking days for the SI-messages to reach and be validated by all banks.
+Error messages may still arrive during this period.
+Wait at least five banking days after sending the SI-messages before closing the old connection.
 If no errors are received after that, the old connection can be safely closed.

 <InvoiceSenderInformationDetails>